 On top of that, I noticed there’s hardly any rollover technology implemented here, which leads to unregistered keystrokes when playing some games or typing quickly.

-Still, my biggest nit is with the illumination system here, which is rather dim, only stays on for about 15 seconds (without the possibility to adjust it), and requires to hit a key to reactivate, as there’s no proximity sensor integrated within the clickpad as you do get on the higher-tier models.
+Still, my biggest nit is with the illumination system here, which is rather dim, only stays on for about 15 seconds (looks like there’s a possibility to adjust this in PC Manager, but I haven’t figured it out during my time with the laptop), and requires to hit a key to reactivate, as there’s no proximity sensor integrated within the clickpad as you do get on the higher-tier models.
 At the same time, the illumination is uniform, little light bleeds out from beneath the keycaps, and Huawei implemented physical indicators for CapsLock and FnLock.

 For mouse, there’s a spacious glass clickpad with Precision drivers which proved fast, accurate, and reliable during my time with it.
 But this isn’t perfect either, as the surface rattles way too easier with even the gentlest of taps, and doesn’t feel as sturdy as I’d want.